surf-build/surf/README.md

 ### `surf-build`

-Clones a repo from GitHub, checks out the specified commit, and builds the project (currently via `build.sh` / `build.cmd` but in the future will know how to build various projects).
+Clones a repo from GitHub, checks out the specified commit, and builds the project.
+If `-n` is specified, a status will be posted back to GitHub.
+If omitted, the build is only run locally.

 ```
 Usage: surf-build -r http://github.com/some/repo -s SHA1
 Clones a repo from GitHub and builds the given SHA1

 Options:
   -r, --repo     The repository to clone
   -s, --sha      The sha to build
   -n, --name     The name to give this build on GitHub
+  -v, --version  Print the current version number and exit

 Some useful environment variables: